AdobeDocs/audience-manager.fr-FR/help/using/features/declared-ids.md

 ## Opt-out Calls {#opt-out-calls}

 [!UICONTROL declared ID] Le processus respecte les préférences du visiteur du site pour exclure le ciblage Audience Manager de votre site Web.
-When Audience Manager receives an opt-out request, the [!DNL JSON] returned by the [!UICONTROL DCS] contains the error code 171, with the message &quot;Encountered opt out tag&quot;, instead of the Audience Manager user ID.
+When Audience Manager receives an opt-out request, the [!DNL JSON] returned by the [!UICONTROL DCS] contains the error code 171, with the message "Encountered opt out tag", instead of the Audience Manager user ID.

 * Audience Manager can pass in a [!UICONTROL declared ID] opt-out alongside an Audience Manager [!UICONTROL UUID] in the [!DNL URL].
 * The [!UICONTROL declared ID] opt-out is stored in the [!UICONTROL Profile Cache Serveîr ([!UICONTROL PCS]) on a per-partner basis.
 There is no platform-level opt-out using [!UICONTROL declared IDs].
 Additionally, Audience Manager opts the user out from that particular region on the edge (the opt-out does not cross [!UICONTROL DCS] regions).